ssb22/indexer/README.md

 * US Library of Congress NLS Player: unpack the ZIP onto a blank USB stick of capacity 4 GB or less—plays; navigation works if you use `--mp3-recode`; tested only with Daisy 2 but the documentation says Daisy 3 should work

 * HumanWare Victor Reader Stream: ZIP needs to be unpacked, either to the top level of a USB device, or into a subfolder of a `$VRDTB` folder on the SD card (different books will be listed alphabetically).
-If it's unpacked at the top level of the SD card, the device can still play the MP3s and allow track or time based navigation but not section navigation, so you should use either the folder structure of the SD card or else a USB device.
+If it’s unpacked at the top level of the SD card, the device can still play the MP3s and allow track or time based navigation but not section navigation, so you should use either the folder structure of the SD card or else a USB device.
 If correctly set up then audio plays and device can navigate by section.
 Tested with both Daisy 2 and Daisy 3.

 * HumanWare Victor Reader Stratus4: When unpacking the ZIP to CD, please ensure that your CD writer does *not* create a *folder* with the same name as the ZIP: this default behaviour of Microsoft Windows does *not* result in a valid Daisy CD.
 The individual *files* of the ZIP need to be written to the *top level* of the CD, *not* to a folder on it.
 Otherwise, the Stratus4 will not recognise the CD as a Daisy CD and will just play the MP3s, resulting in only time and track based navigation being available.
 Tested with both Daisy 2 and Daisy 3.

 * HIMS QBraille XL: can display the text (after opening with Space and Enter); does not play audio; tested only with Daisy 2

-* Daisy Consortium Simply Reading 3 (app available for Android 7 and below): is able to open the ZIP and play the audio while highlighting the paragraphs in a 'full audio plus full text' book, although fonts for some languages might be missing on earlier Android devices
+* Daisy Consortium Simply Reading 3 (app available for Android 7 and below): is able to open the ZIP and play the audio while highlighting the paragraphs in a ‘full audio plus full text’ book, although fonts for some languages might be missing on earlier Android devices

 * DAISY Pipeline (2023): Please do not use this to convert an Anemone-produced Daisy 2 book to Daisy 3.
 The resulting Daisy 3 is not likely to play on anything.
-If Daisy 3 is required, use Anemone's `--daisy3` option to produce it directly.
+If Daisy 3 is required, use Anemone’s `--daisy3` option to produce it directly.

 Copyright and Trademarks
 ------------------------